TAXATION AND SPENDING (Fiscal) POLICY

 Tax collection:

 Given the system above, the idea of tax is almost eliminated, and instead you have cost.
 Nearly all the taxes people and businesses pay would be phased out.
-People would not pay tax generally, they would get an itemised bill for their costs of the public services they use.
-The yearly bill would look like something like this:
+Most people would not pay any tax at all in general, do we call our electricity or phone bill a tax?
+No, we call it a cost as we understand that these services cost money to provide.
+Every adult will receive an itemised bill for their costs of the public services they use, the annual public services bill would look like something like this and be paid in monthly instalments:

 Health care £6,424